tkohli/flask-tutorial/README.md

 ##The Application Factory
 It’s time to start coding!
 Create the flaskr directory and add the __init__.py file.
 The __init__.py serves double duty: it will contain the application factory, and it tells Python that the flaskr directory should be treated as a package.
+# TO remove
+Currently working on IBM app need to do its alignment etc etc etc